 Roman London (AD 50 – 410)

-The museum’s Roman London gallery offers a fascinating look into what daily life was like in the city, called Londinium, 2000 years ago.
+The museum’s Roman London gallery offered a fascinating look into what daily life was like in the city, called Londinium, 2000 years ago.
 The Romans built the city where London now stands, bridging the Thames and founding Londinium in AD 47.

 Interesting fact: From around AD 50 to 410, Londinium was the largest city in Britannia and a vital international port.